Define and prioritize workloads for a cloud adoption plan

 In the previous article, Cloud adoption plan and Azure DevOps, you created a cloud adoption plan in Azure DevOps.

 You can now represent the workloads in the Power of 10 list in your cloud adoption plan.
 The easiest way to do this is via bulk editing in Microsoft Excel.
-To prepare your workstation for bulk editing, see Bulk add or modify work items with Excel.
+To prepare your workstation for bulk editing, see Bulk add or modify work items with Microsoft Excel.

 Step 5 in that article tells you to select Input list.
 Instead, select Query list.
 Then, from the Select a Query drop-down list, select the Workload Template query.
 That query loads all the efforts related to the migration of a single workload into your spreadsheet.